SYSTRAN/faster-whisper/README.md

     print("[%.2fs -> %.2fs] %s" % (segment.start, segment.end, segment.text))
 ```

+See more model and transcription options in the [`WhisperModel`](https://github.com/guillaumekln/faster-whisper/blob/master/faster_whisper/transcribe.py) class implementation.

 ## Comparing performance against other implementations

 If you are comparing the performance against other Whisper implementations, you should make sure to run the comparison with similar settings.
 In particular: